eddy10957/eddy10957/README.md

 <br>👨‍💻 Currently working as a Quality Assurance Engineer at M47labs, gaining valuable insights into the software development lifecycle and ensuring top-notch quality in every aspect.

 # 🌱 Learning and Growth:
-📚 Holds a Bachelor's degree in Computer Engineering from University G. Marconi.<br>🔍 Continuously explores new technologies, currently learning Python & Django to broaden skill set.<br>🤝 Adaptable and collaborative, thrives in challenging environments.
+📚 Holds a Bachelor's degree in Computer Engineering from University G. Marconi.<br>🔍 Continuously explores new technologies, currently learning Data analysis.<br>🤝 Adaptable and collaborative, thrives in challenging environments.

 # 💻 Tech Stack:
 <p align="left">